galaxyproject/tools-iuc/tools/tool_factory_2/README.txt

 run scripts in R, python, sh and perl over multiple selected input data sets, writing a single new data set as output.

+*Differences between TF2 and the original Tool Factory*

+1. TF2 (this one) allows any number of either fixed or user-editable parameters to be defined for the new tool.
+If these are editable, the user can change them but otherwise, they are passed as fixed and invisible parameters for each execution.
+Obviously, there are substantial security implications with editable parameters, but these are always sanitized by Galaxy's inbuilt parameter sanitization so you may need to "unsanitize" characters - eg translate all "__lt__" into "<" for certain parameters where that is needed.
+Please practise safe toolshed.

+2. Any number of (the same datatype) of input files may be defined.

+These changes substantially complicate the way your supplied script is supplied with all the new and variable parameters.
+Examples in each scripting language are shown in the tool help

 *Automated outputs in named sections*

 If your script writes to the current directory path, arbitrary mix of (eg)